kummahiih/pytorchqbit/README.md

 # pyqbit
+Quantum bit and the usual gates in numeric forms straight from the Wikipedia.
 ## Circuit

     Unresponsible and misleading circuit representation which hides the essential details and can not simulate the quantum catalystic behaviour needed by the quantum inteference.

     >>> I, O, C, G, CG = Circuit().operators()